 I studied Fine Art at the City of Bath Art College, 3D Design at Brighton University and Design Products at the Royal College of Art.
 His work has been widely exhibited in creative institutions such as Somerset House, the Barbican, the IABR, V&A Museum, MOMA, The British Council, the RSA and the Gwangju Design Biennale curated by Chinese Artist, Ai Wei Wei.

-In 2012, his Sea Chair Project was nominated for the Design of the Year Award at the Design Museum and won the Sustain Award from the Royal College of Art.
+In 2012, my Sea Chair Project was nominated for the Design of the Year Award at the Design Museum and won the Sustain Award from the Royal College of Art.